 - Inspec is the leading English language bibliographic information service for scientific and technical literature.
-Published by the IET, it recently indexed its 14 millionth record.
+Published by the IET, and has over 15 million records.

 - The IET organises over 1,500 events annually, offering over 106,000 delegates the opportunity for networking and knowledge sharing.

 Providing a professional home for life for engineers and technicians